daniloqps/GetCleanCoursera/README.md

 Summarize has 2 type: 'summarize()' to individually collumn and 'summarize_each()' to many collumn simultaneously.
 It's our case.

-            "Apply one or more functions to one or more columns.
+            summarize_each() :"Apply one or more functions to one or more columns.
             Grouping variables are always excluded from modification."
 R Documentation

 and the script